The Ambassador's Daughter: Production

-In February 1954 Krasna announced he would write and direct an original film for Jerry Wald at Columbia, Speak to Me of Love.
+In February 1954 Krasna announced he would write and direct an original film for Jerry Wald at Columbia Pictures, Speak to Me of Love.
 Gene Tierney was to star.
 In March the title changed to The Ambassador's Daughter.
 In April 1954 the deal with Columbia was called off.
 In January 1955 Van Johnson was announced for the male lead.
 The film ended up not being made at Columbia - in February 1955 Krasna signed a two picture deal to write and direct at United Artists; the first was to be The Ambassador's Daughter and the second was Red Roses.
 The latter ended up not being made.
 Olivia de Havilland signed in June.
 Johnson ended up not appearing in the movie; John Forsythe was cast the following month.
 Adolphe Menjou joined the film in September.